vabbb/no-sleep/README.md

 ### Webserver
 * screen to show current iptables configuration
-* option to manually mark bad packet contents with iptables, and automatically update iptables configuration on the vulnbox
+* option to manually mark bad packet contents with `iptables`, and automatically update iptables' configuration on the vulnbox
 * ...

+### Other
-* heuristic analysis to mark bad packets
+* make a new packet sniffer to provide heuristic analysis to mark bad packets
 * ...

 # Flow Structure